The Van der Pol oscillator

 This system can be described by the following equation:

-We will model this system using blocks on the canvas for graphical modelling in Engee.
-The file van_der_pol_oscillator.engee
+We will model this system using blocks on a canvas for graphical modeling in Engee.
+In the file van_der_pol_oscillator.engee contains a model of the following type:

-Running the model with μ = 1¶
+Starting the model with μ = 1

 if "van_der_pol_oscillator" in [m.name for m in engee.get_all_models()]